adde9708/Projects/login/login/README.md

-# login project that i've made togher with a friend
+# login project that i've made together with a friend

 This is an open source Free program/script